 Joint Legal Custody

 Joint legal custody is another form of shared parenting, this time with the emphasis being on shared decision making over the child.
-Examples of decisions parents could make with joint legal custody include religious upbringing, school system, and extracurricular activities they want their child to participate in.
+Examples of decisions parents could make together with joint legal custody include: religious upbringing, school system, and extracurricular activities they want their child to participate in.
 In addition to decision-making, it grants each parent the right to access legal and medical records whenever necessary.

 Get Answers from Top Rated Attorneys